alsacreations/KNACSS/README.md

 KNACSS is a collection of ready to use styles and snippets to kick start your project.
 Feel free to use it as a “reset”, then make it grow to suit your needs.
 Take the time to read the documentation before jumping in.
 Indeed, KNACSS doesn’t always suit beginners’ needs since a little thing can have big consequences.

+# Vendor Prefixes

+If you use one of the pre-processed version of KNACSS (LESS / Sass) know that all the properties are declared **without vendor prefixes** (-webkit-,-moz-,-ms-,…), to gain clarity, and length of initial code.

+You will certainely need to add these vendor prefixes yourself (this is usually done automatically today with Autoprefixer, Mixture, Prepros, Grunt, etc.).

 Useful links
 ------------
 * Website and download : http://knacss.com/